haugenzhays/FQS/README.md

 ### Install

-Please change your working directory to the root first.
+Please make you as `root` account and change your working directory to the root first.

+    sudo su
     cd /

 Debian / Ubuntu: